wp-plugins/terms-of-use-2/readme.txt

 Feedback and requests are welcome.

-Adapted from Levi Putna's Terms of Use plugin.

 == Installation ==
 1. Upload `terms-of-use` folder to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu